 We collect certain information about you automatically when you visit, navigate or use the Services.
 This may include information such as your IP (Internet Protocol) address, the device, OS (Operating System) and browser you are using, your activity in the Services (including timestamps, page views, and specific actions), referring URLs, location, and other information about your usage.
 We also collect some data via Cookies or similar technologies.
 This information is primarily required to monitor the operation, performance and security of the Services.

 Information about you obtained from third parties

 We may also collect information about you from service providers, search engines, public databases, joint marketing partners, social media (e.g. LinkedIn) and from other third parties.
-Personal information we may collect via these channels includes mailing addresses, job titles, email addresses, phone numbers, user behaviour or intent data, IP addresses, social media profiles, social media URLs, for the purposes of targeted advertising, event promotion, or
+Personal information we may collect via these channels includes mailing addresses, job titles, email addresses, phone numbers, user behaviour or intent data, IP addresses, social media profiles, social media URLs, for the purposes of targeted advertising, event promotion, or other marketing activities.

 How do we use your information?

 We may use the personal information we collect to:

 - Provide you with the information, service or product you have asked for, and personalise your experience to your needs.

 - Manage and process orders, quotes, and invoices.

 - Enable and facilitate account creation and authentication, to allow you to create and log in securely to your account and allow us to manager user accounts.

 - Respond to user queries and deliver support to users around the Services